atomicdata-dev/atomic-data-docs/src/interoperability/json.md

 # How does Atomic Data relate to JSON?

+Because JSON is so popular, Atomic Data is designed to be easily serializable to JSON.

-Atomic Data is a stricter subset of RDF, and the most popular serialization of RDF for JSON data is [JSON-LD](https://json-ld.org/).
+Atomic Data is a strict subset of RDF, and the most popular serialization of RDF for JSON data is [JSON-LD](https://json-ld.org/).
-When converting JSON to Atomic Data and the other way around, its best to use this format.
+All JSON-LD is perfectly valid JSON, but with a couple of handy features.

 ## From JSON to Atomic Data